cubt85iz/automatos-server-config/README.md

 # OSN (OS for NAS)

 This project uses Jinja2 templates to define a butane configuration that can be transpiled to create an ignition file for Fedora CoreOS installations.
+The generated ignition file serves as the base for the osn-core project.

 ## Project Structure